appclacks/cabourotte-website/content/installation/configuration/_index.md

     # exporters (optional)
     labels:
       environment: prod
-# the tls_checks section can be used to configure TLS healthchecks
+# the tls-checks section can be used to configure TLS healthchecks
 tls-checks:
     # The healthcheck name
   - name: "mcorbin-tls-check"